 Athletes race between the hours of 05:00 to 22:30.
 Since 2013, athletes have been able to pull a Ledlenser Night Pass that allows them to push-on through the night on foot, normally a mandatory rest period.

 The 2015 edition saw 19 of the 32 athletes make the goal – a record number since the first race in 2003.
 Incredibly, 12 rookies crossed the finish line in Monaco, including athletes from the US, Korea, New Zealand and elsewhere for the first time in history.

-New to the 2015 edition was the one-day Prologue race.
+New to the 2015 edition was the one-day Powertraveller Prologue race.
 Fans were close to the action as the athletes raced from Fuschl am See, past the Zwölferhorn and Schafberg turnpoints, and back.
-The Prologue will return in 2017!
-The first three athletes each gain an additional Led Lenser Nightpass and a five-minute headstart on the main race start.
-In 2015, Paul Guschlbauer (AUT) won the Prologue in 2h 21m.
+In 2017 this successful one-day race will return as Leatherman Prologue!
+The first three athletes each gain an additional Ledlenser Nightpass and a five-minute headstart on the main race start.
+In 2015, Paul Guschlbauer (AUT) won the Powertraveller Prologue in 2h 21m.